jzrake/ctf/doc/_sections/index.md

 + Bez Laderman
 + Micha Gorelick

-I also owe a great deal to
+I am also grateful to

 + conversations with James Stone, and to reading parts of the [Athena code][1]
 + talks with [Tom Abel][2] at Stanford, in particular concerning mesh